 - Heat a medium skillet over medium high heat.
 Add the olive oil and swirl around the pan.
 Add the sliced mushrooms and 1/4 teaspoon of kosher salt.
 Cook, stirring occasionally until the mushrooms give up some of their liquid and start to brown.
 Remove from heat and set aside.

-- Melt the butter in a large skillet over medium high heat and add the onion, celery, carrots and potato.
-Season with 1/2 teaspoon of salt.
+- Melt the butter in a large skillet over medium high heat and add the onion, celery, carrots, potato and thyme—season with 1/2 teaspoon of salt.
 Stir well, cover and simmer for 6-7 minutes, stirring occasionally until the vegetables are tender and onions and celery are slightly translucent.

 - Sprinkle the vegetables with flour and stir well until there are no dry bits of flour left and the vegetable mixture looks pasty.
 Add the vermouth and cook, stirring for one minute.